jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 in a [previous post](/2022/05/28/what-is-forth.html) but leveraging python bytecodes to implement it felt like cheating.
 Like many others, I started understanding FORTH through Richard WM Jones' [jonesforth](https://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/).
-I trudged through the unfamiliar assembly syntax and settled down with many cups of coffee to underestand the difference between direct and indirect [threaded code](http://home.claranet.nl/users/mhx/Forth_Bell.pdf).
+I trudged through the unfamiliar assembly syntax and settled down with many cups of coffee to understand the difference between direct and indirect [threaded code](http://home.claranet.nl/users/mhx/Forth_Bell.pdf).
 And yet, after all this time, I realized I didn't _really_ understand it.
 So I decided to translate [jonesforth.S](https://github.com/nornagon/jonesforth/blob/master/jonesforth.S) to